The Bootstrap Admin Forms are built with PHP Form Builder. They are located in the admin/inc/forms/ folder.

 With all its functionnalities and plugins.

-The MySQL queries sent to your database are built with PHP Form Builder's MySQL wrapper class.
+The MySQL queries sent to your database are built with PHP Form Builder's PDO wrapper class.

 Documentation and sample codes are available here on PHP Form Builder's website.